 Worried about Demodectic Mange?
 Demodex is a genus of parasitic mites that live in or near the hair follicles of mammals.
 Demodex is associated with the development of patchy hair loss and/or mild to severe dermatitis (mange) in dogs and sometimes cats.

 There are three main categories of contrast agents used in veterinary radiology: iodinated, barium sulfate, and negative contrast.
-Iodinated contrasts are subdivided into ionic and non-ionic.
-Negative contrasts are subdivided into room air, CO2, and NO.
+Negative contrasts are subdivided.

 Did you know that genetics determine a horse's coat color?
 All colors are produced by the action of only a few genes.
 This article will review the basics of equine genetics and how they influence coat color.

-Capnography is the measurement and evaluation of the levels of CO2 in a patient’s exhaled breath, or the end-title CO2 (ETCO2).
-This is an important component of anesthesia because it helps the anesthetist evaluate the patient’s respiratory rate and the quality of the respirations.
+Capnography, the measurement and evaluation of the levels of CO2 in a patient’s exhaled breath (end-title CO2), helps anesthetists evaluate the patient’s respiratory rate and quality.

-This article will briefly discuss the uses, duration of action, side effects, adverse effects, contraindications, and more of the drugs acepromazine, ketamine, and propofol in veterinary anesthesia.
+This article discusses the uses, duration of action, side effects, adverse effects, contraindications, and other information about acepromazine, ketamine, and propofol in veterinary anesthesia.
 Tips for achieving a better anesthetic experience when using these drugs are also discussed.

 Immunology is the complex study of the immune system and its associated functions.
 Immunity is how the body attempts to prevent disease.
 This article will briefly discuss the types of immunity, vaccines, problems with the immune system, and more.